-52. The parallel between the OTARD policy (which was never intended to apply to Amateur Radio antennas) and the relationship between Amateur Radio licensees and homeowners’ associations or other enforcers of private land use regulations is obvious.
+52. The parallel between the OTARD policy and the relationship between Amateur Radio licensees and homeowners’ associations or other enforcers of private land use regulations is obvious.
 The Commission has for 33 years maintained that there is a strong Federal interest in effective Amateur Radio communications and that municipal land use regulations which preclude or fail to make reasonable accommodation for Amateur Radio communications are preempted.
-Since those municipal land use regulations are entitled to more deference from the Commission than are private land use regulations; since an outdoor antenna is a necessary component of an effective Amateur Radio station; since the Commission has found that it has the jurisdiction to preempt private land use regulations where they conflict with Federal telecommunications policy; and since limits of the application of private land use regulations which, on their face or as applied do not permit the installation and maintenance of an effective outdoor antenna are obviously contrary to the same strong Federal interest in effective Amateur Radio communications, the path that the Commission should take in this case is clear: a policy entitling Amateur Radio operators to an effective outdoor antenna, subject to reasonable conditions and prior approval of an HOA, is called for.
+Since those municipal land use regulations are entitled to more deference from the Commission than are private land use regulations; since an outdoor antenna is a necessary component of an effective Amateur Radio station; since the Commission has found that it has the jurisdiction to preempt private land use regulations where they conflict with Federal telecommunications policy; and since limits of the application of private land use regulations which, on their face or as applied do not permit the installation and maintenance of an effective outdoor antenna are obviously contrary to the same strong Federal interest in effective Amateur Radio communications, the path that the Commission should take in this case is clear: a policy entitling Amateur Radio operators to an effective outdoor antenna.

-53. Notwithstanding these findings of the Commission in 1996 with respect to Federal jurisdiction over private land use regulations which interfere with Federal telecommunications policy, the Commission declined in 1999 to extend its Amateur Radio Preemption policy to private land use regulations.
-ARRL had asked the Commission in a Petition for Rule Making filed February 7, 1996 (RM-8763) to clarify several aspects of its Amateur Radio Preemption policy, including extending the “no prohibition, reasonable accommodation, and least practicable regulation” three-part test to private land use regulations.
-ARRL’s premise was that the Commission’s finding in 1985 that private land use regulations did not “concern” the Commission was based on jurisdictional considerations, and the jurisdictional issue had been squarely resolved in favor of FCC jurisdiction in the OTARD proceeding.
-In fact (as seen from the above quote) the Commission had specifically determined in that proceeding that private land use regulations were entitled to less, not more, deference than governmental land use regulations which interfere with Federal telecommunications policy.
-Nevertheless, the (then) Deputy Chief, Wireless Telecommunications Bureau, in a tersely worded Order released November 19, 1999, declined to extend the Amateur Radio Preemption policy to CC&Rs.
+53. In 1999, the Commission declined to extend its Amateur Radio Preemption policy to private land use regulations.
+The ARRL had asked the Commission in a Petition for Rule Making filed February 7, 1996 (RM-8763) to clarify several aspects of its Amateur Radio Preemption policy, including extending the “no prohibition, reasonable accommodation, and least practicable regulation” three-part test to private land use regulations.
+The ARRL’s premise was that the Commission’s finding in 1985 that private land use regulations did not “concern” the Commission was based on jurisdictional considerations, and the jurisdictional issue had been squarely resolved in favor of FCC jurisdiction in the OTARD proceeding.

+Nevertheless, the Commission declined to extend the Amateur Radio Preemption policy to CC&Rs.
 However, the Commission did “strongly encourage” CICs to apply the “no prohibition, reasonable accommodation, and least practicable regulation” three-part test to private land use regulation of Amateur radio antennas:

 Notwithstanding the clear policy statement that was set forth in PRB-1 excluding restrictive covenants in private contractual agreements as being outside the reach of our limited preemption (citation to Amateur Radio Preemption omitted) we nevertheless strongly encourage associations of homeowners and private contracting parties to follow the principle of reasonable accommodation and to apply it to any and all instances of amateur service communications where they may be involved.

 Order, DA 99-2569 at ¶ 6